 In 1999, Gene Haas founded the Gene Haas Foundation.
-Growing up with a strong social conscience instilled by his family, Haas initially formed the foundation to fund the needs of the local community.
+Growing up with a strong social conscience instilled by his family, Gene Haas initially formed the foundation to fund the local community's needs.
 Haas is the owner of Haas Automation, Inc., America’s leading builder of CNC machine tools, which he started in 1983.
 It is now a billion-dollar company and the purpose of the foundation is to build skills in the machining industry by providing scholarships for CNC Machine Technology students and NIMS Credentials.

 The HealthOne Scholarship is a matching grant offered through the Foundation for the Colorado Community Colleges to assist students in the following health sciences programs with demonstrated financial need: dental hygiene, med records tech, med clinic assist, or radiology technology.

 For years he had anguished over the injustice in the world and the disparity between the rich and poor.
 With the short amount of time he had left he wanted to do something about it.
-He volunteered at the Denver Street School and also began to counsel troubled youths at the Gilliam Youth Service Center where he discovered that the majority of them were minorities and came from poor families.
+He volunteered at the Denver Street School and began to counsel troubled youths at the Gilliam Youth Service Center.
+He discovered that the majority of them were minorities and came from poor families.

 Before he passed, Steve created this scholarship program to help educate the less fortunate young people in our society and hopefully break the poverty cycle.
 Since 1992, KESF has provided over half a million dollars to support recent graduates of Colorado high schools with demonstrated financial need to attend CCD.